-- 10. Elementary physical education is mandated to include 150 minutes per week, with a minimum of 30 consecutive minutes on any day of physical education instruction.
+- 11. Elementary physical education is mandated to include 150 minutes per week, with a minimum of 30 consecutive minutes on any day of physical education instruction.
 How many minutes do your students receive instruction from a certified physical education teacher during the week?

 - a.
 40 minutes or less

 - b.
 41 80 minutes

 - c.
 81 120 minutes

 - d. greater than 120 minutes

-- 11. Has the elementary physical educator at your school provided teaching resources for your staff so that physical education may be conducted with fidelity during the remainder of the 150 minutes the certified physical education teacher is not able to cover?
+- 12. Has the elementary physical educator at your school provided teaching resources for your staff so that physical education may be conducted with fidelity during the remainder of the 150 minutes the certified physical education teacher is not able to cover?

-- 12. What is your student/physical education teacher ratio in physical education?
+- 13. What is your student/physical education teacher ratio in physical education?

 - a.
 1-24 students per class

 - b.
 25-34 students per class

 - c.
 35-44 students per class

 - d.
 45-54 students per class

+- e.
+55 or more students per class